larsonjj/generator-yeogurt/README.md

 Follow all the prompts and choose what suits you most for the project you would like to create.
 When you finish with all of the prompts, your project scaffold will be created and all dependencies will be installed.

 ***NOTE: If you used the `--skip-install` option, no dependencies will have been installed.
-You will need to run `npm install && bower install` in your project's root directory in order to get started***
+You will need to run `npm install && bower install` in your project's root directory in order to get started running automated tasks***

 Now you can run:

 - `grunt` for testing and building a production version of your site.
 - `grunt serve` for previewing your site/app on a development server.
+- `grunt serve:dics` is the same as `grunt serve` but will also re-compile you automated documentation (won't be available if you didn't choose to use any automated documentation).
 - `grunt serve:dist` for previewing a production version of your site/app.

 You can learn more about what tasks are available in the [grunt tasks](#grunt-workflow) section.

-> IMPORTANT: SVN users should run the `svn-init.sh` (Linux, OSX) or `svn-init.bat` (Window) script in order to correctly setup ignores for your project.
+> IMPORTANT: SVN users should choose the 'SVN' version control option when running the generator.
+Then be sure to run the `svn-init.sh` (Linux, OSX) or `svn-init.bat` (Window) script in order to correctly setup ignores for your project.
 These scripts will be located in the root of your project folder.
 It is recommended that you do this before committing any code.

 Congratulations!
 You should now have successfully created a Yeogurt project and are ready to start building out your site/app.